JustEnoughLinuxOS/distribution/documentation/DEVEL_BUILDING_JELOS.md

 **sources**

-As the distribution is being built, package source are fetched and hosted in this directory.
+As the distribution is being built, package source files are fetched and hosted in this directory.
 They will persist after a `make clean`.

 **tools**

 The tools directory contains utility scripts that can be used during the development process, including a simple tool to burn an image to a usb drive or sdcard.

 ## Building JELOS
 Building JELOS requires an Ubuntu 22.04 host with 200GB of free space for a single device, or 1TB of free space for a full world build.
-Other Linux distributions may be used when building using Docker, however this is untested and unsupported.
+Other Linux distributions may be used when building using Docker; however this is untested and unsupported.

 ### Cloning the JELOS Sources
 To build JELOS, start by cloning the project git repository.